 The legal documents underpinning the GMS contract changes for 2018/19 are:

-Practices can use the GMS ready reckoner to see the effect of these changes.
+Practices can use the GMS ready reckoner on the NHS England website to see the effect of these changes.